Onyxcfo/Marketing-Materials-2026/Website-Evaluation-2026.md

 ## 3. Content issues (the main event)

 ### 3.1 Brand name — the site is right; align your other docs
-- The official firm name is **"Onyx Accounting Group,"** and the website uses it correctly.
-No change needed on the site.
-- For consistency in due diligence, make sure everything *else* matches: your internal/marketing master prompts currently say "Onyx | Bookkeeping & CFO Services," and LinkedIn, email signatures, and any directory listings should all read "Onyx Accounting Group."
 - The **About origin story** references an unnamed "Director at a national top-10 firm."
 Whether or not that's literally your founding story, the page would be far stronger if it *named* your leadership — Steven Nikolov (Principal), Lisa Danforth (CFO), Cindi Campbell (Controller), and the rest of the team.
 People doing due diligence want to see who's behind the firm.

 ### 3.2 No team = the biggest single gap